[NOTE: This is a repost of one of my past articles, because, in my mind, I'm already at the party...]

-Tomorrow night, all around the world, millions of corks will be popped as clocks strike midnight, to toast 2009 with a glass of champagne.
+Tonight, all around the world, millions of corks will be popped as clocks strike midnight, to toast the New Year with a glass of champagne.
 But a lot of guys don’t know much about champagne, see it as something only snobs drink, and are even intimidated by it.

-MYTH: Champagne is only supposed to be used for celebrations or with dessert.
+MYTH 7: Champagne is only for celebrations, or with dessert.

-Unless the champagne comes from the Champagne region of France, itís not really champagne.
-All wines made outside of Champagne, France are referred to as “Sparkling Wine”.
+FACT: Unless the champagne comes from the Champagne region of France, it’s not really champagne.
+All wines made outside of Champagne, France must be referred to as “Sparkling Wine”.